wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 Download MODIS generates the MODIS datasets

-MakeVirtualEnv creates the virtual environment and neccessary libaries
+MakeColocationsEnv creates the virtual environment and installs neccessary libaries for ShortMODIS

 ShortMODIS finds the colocations